 How to buy crypto with a solo 401k

-If you already have an active solo 401k account, you can probably skip steps 1 to 3.
+If you already have an active solo 401k account, you can skip steps 1 to 3.

 1. Open a solo 401k account.

-Not all solo 401k providers offer the same things.
-If you’re planning on buying crypto through your account, make sure that the plan has a Roth option, and the ability to do rollovers.
+As mentioned earlier, not all solo 401k providers offer the same features.
+If you’re planning on buying crypto through your account, make sure that the plan allows investments into alternative assets (this is usually only available on paid solo 401k plans).
 You can compare solo 401k plan providers here.

 2. Open bank accounts under your solo 401k trust